Real-Time Simulation

 steady_clock::time_point start_time = steady_clock::now();

-// Run simulation for 5 seconds
+// Run simulation for 50 increments

 for (int i = 0; i < 50; ++i) {

-steady_clock::time_point current_time = steady_clock::now();
+current_time = steady_clock::now();

-double elapsed_seconds = duration<double>(current_time - start_time).count();
+elapsed_seconds = duration<double>(current_time - start_time).count();

-// Print updated position
+// Print times and the updated box position

 point3d min_corner = box.min_corner();